Original Church Building

 The Beginning

-The faithful congregated at first in a small hall above a theater located on St. Nicholas Avenue at 185th Street.
+Rev. Kanellos KanellopoulosThe faithful congregated initially in a small hall above a theater on St. Nicholas Avenue at 185th Street.
 Later, they met in a room above a garage on 183rd Street east of Broadway.
-Holy Rood Episcopalian Church on 179th Street and Ft.
-Washington Avenue made available an auditorium for use by our parish.
+Holy Rood Episcopalian Church, located at 179th Street and Ft Washington Avenue, made an auditorium available to our parish.

 During the Great Depression, the Rev. Deacon Theodoros Kokkinakis (later to become Bishop of Boston and Archbishop of Great Britain) was assigned to the parish.
-To better understand the financial hardships facing the parish during the depression, Rev. Kokkinakis served as deacon, chantor and secretary of the parish - all for the salary of $90 per month!
+To better understand the financial hardships facing the parish during the depression, Rev. Kokkinakis served as deacon, chantor, and secretary of the parish - all for the salary of $90 per month!

 The 40s

-In 1947 a catastrophic fire destroyed the existing church, but within a few months it was renovated.
-Shortly thereafter, two buildings, 653 and 655 West 179th Street were purchased.
-In 1949 the architectural firm of Kokkis and Lyras submitted plans for a new church complex, one that would become one of the most magnificent Byzantine churches in the world.
+In 1947, a catastrophic fire destroyed the existing church, but within a few months, it was renovated.
+Shortly thereafter, two buildings, 653 and 655 West 179th Street, were purchased.
+In 1949, the architectural firm of Kokkis and Lyras submitted plans for a new church complex, one that would become one of the most magnificent Byzantine churches in the world.

 The 50s: The Great Dream: A New Church And School

 The community had now reached a most crucial juncture in its history.
 After many years of preparation, the community was ready to proceed with the construction of the new church.
-Archbishop Athenagoras decided to appoint Archimandrite Lokis once again as pastor of Saint Spyridon Church.
+Archbishop Athenagoras decided to reappoint Archimandrite Lokis as pastor of Saint Spyridon Church.
 An eloquent preacher and a man of vision, Fr.
 Lokis worked zealously for the realization of the great dream.
 Serving as his assistant priest was the Rev. John Psillas, a newly ordained priest who was raised in the community.

-God blessed the community with two great benefactors, Theodore P. Tsolainos and Constantine Goulandris who, inspired by their beloved mothers, contributed over $300,000 toward the completion of this great undertaking.
+Theodore P. Tsolainos and Constantine GoulandrisGod blessed the community with two great benefactors, Theodore P. Tsolainos and Constantine Goulandris, who, inspired by their beloved mothers, contributed more than $300,000 toward the completion of this undertaking.

-The cornerstone was laid in 1951 by Archbishop Michael and construction began on one of the most magnificent churches in the Orthodox world.
-During construction, the parish used the facilities of the Ft.
-George Presbyterian Church.
-Saint Spyridon Church was officially opened on September 7, 1952 in a most beautiful Thyranoixia Service (Door Opening) celebrated by Archbishop Michael.
-It was during the presidency of Mr. Tsolainos that the interior decoration of the new church was undertaken.
+Archbishop MichaelThe cornerstone was laid in 1951 by Archbishop Michael, and construction began on one of the most magnificent churches in the Orthodox world.
+During construction, the parish used the facilities of the Ft George Presbyterian Church.
+Saint Spyridon Church was officially opened on September 7, 1952, in a most beautiful Thyranoixia Service (Door Opening) celebrated by Archbishop Michael.
+During the presidency of Mr. Tsolainos, the interior decoration of the new church was undertaken.
 He personally traveled to Greece to supervise the entire project.
-The beautiful, handmade iconostasion was purchased at a cost of nearly $17,000.
-The Bishop’s Throne and the Pulpit were purchased shortly thereafter thanks to the generous donations by several parishioners.
-The renowned iconographer, George Gliatas, was commissioned to do the Byzantine artwork.
-He was assisted by Constantine Yioussis.
+The beautiful, handmade iconostasis was purchased for nearly $17,000.
+The Bishop’s Throne and the Pulpit were purchased shortly thereafter, thanks to the generous donations by several parishioners.
+The renowned iconographer George Gliatas was commissioned to create the Byzantine artwork.
+Constantine Yioussis assisted him.

-Late in 1953, Archimadrite Lokis suffered a heart attack while working in the church and died shortly thereafter.
+Late in 1953, Archimandrite Lokis suffered a heart attack while working in the church and died shortly thereafter.
 With the passing of this great spiritual leader, another era of our community had come to an end.

-In June 1955, the Rev. John Poulos was appointed as pastor.
-He was a most enthusiastic leader, and it was during his ministry that the preparations for the consecration were made.
+Construction of Parochial SchoolIn June 1955, the Rev. John Poulos was appointed as pastor.
+He was a highly enthusiastic leader, and during his ministry, the preparations for the consecration were made.
 The long-awaited blessed day arrived on May 4, 1958.
-The memorable service was attended by thousands of the faithful.
-In September 1958 the Rev. George Roussos, pastor of Saint.
-George Church in Philadelphia, was appointed pastor of Saint Spyridon Church.
+Thousands of the faithful attended the memorable service.
+In September 1958, the Rev. George Roussos, pastor of Saint.
+George Church in Philadelphia was appointed pastor of Saint Spyridon Church.
 His rich educational and pastoral experience greatly contributed to a most successful ministry.

 The 60s, 70s, 80s And 90s

-In 1976 Fr.
-John Psillas returned to Saint Spyridon Church as the pastor and assumed the spiritual leadership of the flock.
 Fr.
+John PsillasIn 1976, Fr.
+John Psillas returned to Saint Spyridon Church as pastor and assumed spiritual leadership of the congregation.
+Fr.
 John was no stranger to the community, and his four years were characterized by much activity and progress.
-All facets of his ministry were crowned with success.
-It was during his pastorate that the community purchased the building at 621 West 179th Street and was then able to renovate the interior of the church.
+All facets of his ministry were successful.
+During his pastorate, the community purchased the building at 621 West 179th Street and subsequently renovated the church interior.

-With the reassignment of Fr.
-Psillas, Archbishop Iakovos appointed his Archdeacon, the Rev. Methodios Tournas (now His Eminence Methodios of Boston) as the community’s new pastor.
-It was during his pastorate that three additional buildings were purchased across the street from the church.
-In 1981 Fr.
-Methodios led the 50th Anniversary Celebration of Saint Spyridon Church.
-Archbishop Iakovos celebrated the special service, attended by hundreds of current and former parishioners.
+Archbishop IakovosWith the reassignment of Fr.
+Psillas, Archbishop Iakovos appointed his Archdeacon, the Rev. Methodios Tournas (now His Eminence Methodios of Boston), as the community’s new pastor.
+During his pastorate, three additional buildings were purchased across the street from the church.
+In 1981, Fr.
+Methodios led the 50th-anniversary celebration of Saint Spyridon Church.
+Archbishop Iakovos celebrated the exceptional service, attended by hundreds of current and former parishioners.
 Hugh Carey, then Governor of the State of New York, along with other dignitaries, attended the 50th Anniversary banquet.

 The New Millennium